Expect Jeera futures to trade sideways: Angel Commodities

 Outlook

-We expect Jeera futures to trade sideways and may recover on expectation good physical demand and higher exports in coming months may keep the prices supported.
-However, profit booking is expected if weak trend in spot market continues in coming days.
+We expect Jeera futures to trade sideways on anticipation of steady demand as but export demand may keep the prices supported.
+The prices may pressurize due to higher prices.

 For all commodities report, click here